 While the monthly premiums do not reflect the full cost of a health plan, they still contribute to the total cost of the plan and you need to make sure that they fit into your monthly budget.

 Look at a few health plans to get a better sense of what current premium rates are in your area.
-You can also check to see if you qualify for a government subsidy that can make premiums more affordable for you.
+You can also check to see if you qualify for a government subsidy that can make premiums for an on-exchange plan more affordable for you.

 Questions to ask yourself